KalmiaLatifolia/Fractional-Richness/README.md

 For more details, or if you use Fractional Richness in your work, please cite:

-Berman, L.; Schneider, F.; Stenglein, J.; Bemowski, R.; Dean, M.; Townsend, P. (in preparation).
-Fractional Richness: an index for camera trap networks.
+Berman, L. M., Schneider, F. D., Pavlick, R. P., Stenglein, J., Bemowski, R., Dean, M., & Townsend, P. A. (2024).
+Fractional Richness: An index for camera trap networks.
+Ecological Indicators, 166, 112266.